stevedonovan/llib/readme.md

 reference the array of ages, and they un-reference this array when they are finally disposed.
 The test function releases the array `ages`, and thereafter the only reference to `ages` is kept within the struct.

-This scheme will only add a few Kb code to an application. ??

 Arrays can be _reference containers_ which hold refcounted objects: